-Two things make this wine unique: the quality and the price.
-La Cartuja proudly proclaims the identity of the flavors of Priorat, made only from native varieties.
+La Cartuja is a single-vineyard wine that represents the authentic identity and flavors of Priorat, made only from native varieties.
 The wine is made in an approachable style to be enjoyed young while preserving the ferrous minerality and explosive blue fruit that built the name of Priorat.
 Made with estate-owned fruit, it is aged in French oak barrels for only 6 months.

 70% Garnacha, 30% Mazuelo (Cariñena).
 Vines planted since 2002.
 Tended in llicorella soil at 250 m (820 ft) elevation